Sub-optimal convergence of discontinuous Galerkin methods with central fluxes for linear hyperbolic equations with even degree polynomial approximations: Numerical examples

 We use two kinds of non-uniform meshes.
 The first one is the non-uniform mesh with 30\% random perturbation from $N$ uniform cells on $[0,2\pi]$, and the other mesh is constructed as follows.
 Let $\tilde{x}_{\jr}=jh$ for $j=0,\ldots,N$ where $h=\frac{2\pi}{N}$ and $\tilde{x}_{N+\frac{1}{2}}=1$, then we define the nodes of our mesh as follows

 where $\lfloor m \rfloor$ denotes the maximal integer no more than $m$.
 Here the parameter $\alpha$ satisfies $-1<\alpha<1$.
 For example, if $\alpha=0$ then the resulting mesh is uniform.

 We set the number of subintervals, $N=2^i\times10,i=0,\ldots,9$, in our experiments.
 We use the DG scheme (\ref{DGscheme}) with central fluxes using $\mathbb{P}^k$ polynomials with $k=0,2,4$.
 The initial datum is obtained by the standard $L^2$ projection.
 To reduce the time discretization error, the seventh-order strong stability-preserving Runge-Kutta method \cite{gottlieb2001strong} with the time step $\Delta t= 0.01h$ is used.
-The errors and corresponding convergence rates for the different kinds of meshes are listed in the Tables \ref{tab1d1}-\ref{tab1d3}.
+The errors and corresponding convergence rates for { the special nonuniform mesh with $\alpha=0.1$, the uniform mesh, and random perturbation mesh are separately listed in the Tables \ref{tab1d1}-\ref{tab1d3}}.
 Since the convergence rates have oscillations, especially for $E_A$ and $E_f$, we have used the least square method to fit the convergence orders of the errors, denoted by ``LS order" in the tables.
 We can find that $E_2$ only has $k$-th order accuracy, but $E_A$ and $E_f$ have ($k+1$)-th order convergence for $k=2,4$, when the parameter of mesh $\alpha=0.1$.
 For the uniform mesh, i.e., $\alpha=0$, we observe the ($k+1$)-th optimal convergence rates.
 We can also find the convergence rates of the $L^2$ errors to be around $k+\frac{1}{2}$ for the randomly perturbed meshes.

 In two dimensions, we consider the following problem.

 \begin{Ex} We solve the following linear hyperbolic equation with periodic boundary condition:

 \end{Ex} The exact solution to this problem is